ZephyrStudio/ZephyrJS/nightly/README.md

 ## PIXI.input

 PIXI.input.getKeyFired(keyString): Returns boolean
- - Returns true if this is the first time it has been called since the key has been pressed.
+ - Returns true if this is the first time it has been called since the key has been pressed. **keyString** is e.code

 PIXI.input.getKeyDown(keyString): Returns boolean
- - Returns true if the key is actively pressed down.
+ - Returns true if the key is actively pressed down. **keyString** is e.code

 PIXI.input.mouseContainer: [DOM Element]
  - Is used to scale the mouse's coordinates to the desired element.